 - You can add, edit and delete contacts in the Personal directory.
 You cannot in the Corporate directory.
 Your network administrator sets it up in the Microsoft Skype for Business server (see the Administrator's Manual). - You can add a maximum of 1,000 contacts to your Personal directory.
 After adding a contact, you can call the contact directly from the directory.
-If you receive an incoming call from a contact listed in the directory, the screen displays the name listed.

-- The Personal directory and Corporate directory display the presence status of contacts if your network administrator set them up in the Microsoft Skype for Business server (see the Administrator's Manual). - If you assign a speed dial key to the contact, you can press it to call them.
+If you receive an incoming call from a contact listed in the directory, the screen displays the name listed. - You can add, edit or delete contacts in the Skype for Business client's Favorites.
+See the Skype for Business client documentation. - The Personal directory and Corporate directory display the presence status of contacts if your network administrator set them up in the Microsoft Skype for Business server (see the Administrator's Manual). - If you assign a speed dial key to the contact, you can press it to call them.